JavierTovar19/Uart-_FPGA/Chapter-1:-¡Hello-world!-Setbit.md

 ## Synthesis into the FPGA

 In addition to the Verilog file, we'll need to specify which pin of the FPGA we want the component's "A" output to be connected to.
-This map is made with the setbit.pcf file, (pcf = Physical Constraint File).
-We will output the "A" signal through the pin 99, that is connected to the D1 LED; but it could be any other pin:
+This association is made with the setbit.pcf file, (pcf = Physical Constraint File).
+We will output the "A" signal through pin 99, which is connected to the D1 LED; but it could be any other pin:

     set_io A 99

-In this example, it only has one line, linking the "A" label to pin 99 of the FPGA.
+In this example, the file only has one line, linking the "A" label to pin 99 of the FPGA.

 Figure 2 graphically displays this idea.
 We are describing hardware, so making sketches and drawings is a good idea in order to understand our design better:

 ![Imagen 2](https://github.com/Obijuan/open-fpga-verilog-tutorial/blob/master/tutorial/ICESTICK/T01-setbit/images/setbit-2.png)

-To make the complete synthesis of the circuit, we got to the  _tutorial/T01-setbit_ folder, and we execute the **make sint** from the console:
+To make the complete synthesis of the circuit, we go to the  _tutorial/T01-setbit_ folder, and we execute the **make sint** from the console:

     $ make sint